Haydnj94/Skin-lesions-ml-project/README.md

 readme_content = """
 # Skin Lesion Classification & Segmentation Project

-This project focuses on the classification and segmentation of skin lesions using a large dataset of images and their corresponding segmentation masks.
+This project focuses on the classification of skin lesions using a dataset of images.

 ## Project Overview